GuiPimenta-Dev/desafio_shape/README.md

 **4. MongoDB**

- * MongoDB was a great choice for its performance and speed of development since complex relationships between tables were not needed.
+ * MongoDB is a great choice for its performance and speed of development since complex relationships between tables were not needed.

  * Used to store data.